MGCodesandStats/articles/rejection-sampling-r.md

 simulation
 ```

-Here are the samples and rejection rate:
+Here are the samples and the rejection ratio:

 ```
 Optimal c = 6.898